 KCEP is a member of the State Priorities Partnership, a national network of organizations that work to address state tax and budget issues and their impact on low- and moderate-income families.
 The State Priorities Partnership is coordinated by the Center on Budget and Policy Priorities.
 KCEP is also a member of the Working Poor Families Project and the Economic Analysis and Research Network (EARN).

-Jason Bailey is Director of the Kentucky Center for Economic Policy and serves as Research and Policy Director of the Mountain Association for Community Economic Development.
+Jason Bailey is Executive Director of the Kentucky Center for Economic Policy.
 Since 1998 he has worked as a researcher addressing economic issues in the Commonwealth.
-Jason has served as a member of the Governor’s Blue Ribbon Commission on Tax Reform and the Kentucky Commission on Small Business Advocacy.
+Jason’s service includes appointments to the Governor’s Blue Ribbon Commission on Tax Reform, the Kentucky Teachers’ Retirement System Funding Work Group and the Kentucky Commission on Small Business Advocacy.
 He has a master’s in public administration with a specialization in public finance from New York University and a bachelor’s degree from Carson-Newman College.

 Anna Baumann, Research and Policy Associate

 Anna Baumann is Research and Policy Associate at the Kentucky Center for Economic Policy.
 She joined the staff in February 2013.
 Previously, Anna served as a ministries coordinator in the Episcopal Church, an AmeriCorps volunteer in Los Angeles and a Rotary Ambassadorial Scholar in Durban, South Africa.
 After marrying into and working for Lazy Eight Stock Farm in Paint Lick, Kentucky, she also considers herself a farmer.
 Anna has a master’s in Development Studies from the University of KwaZulu-Natal in Durban, South Africa and a bachelor’s in English from Berry College in Rome, Georgia.